-Interest expense for the first nine months of 2020 was \$38.5 million compared to \$34.3 million for the same period in 2019.
-The net increase relates primarily to interest expense incurred associated with the issuance of the New Notes in 2019, the Secured Financing due 2023 and the Secured Financing Agreement due 2025 as discussed in Note 4 in addition to a litigation judgment discussed in footnote (B) of Note 5.
+Interest expense for the first quarter of 2021 was \$12.4 million compared to \$13.5 million for the same period in 2020.
+The decrease relates primarily to the interest expense incurred during the first quarter of 2020 associated with a litigation judgment discussed in footnote (B) of Note 5.

-Benefit for Income Taxes
+Provision (Benefit) for Income Taxes